nogira/pixel-editor/README.md

 <sup>~ not meant for actual use, just a learning project.</sup>

-assign tool to left click by left-clicking tool. assign tool to right click by right clicking tool.
+assign a tool to left-click by left-clicking tool. assign a tool to right-click by right-clicking tool.

 can save images, but not yet upload images.